Dootmaan/dootmaan.github.io/_posts/2022-01-05-StudentT-test.md

 ### How to compute the T-Test result?

 There are many existing tools for you to do that.
-R, SPSS, even Microsoft Excel.
+R language, SPSS, even Microsoft Excel.
 However, if you wish to use T-Test for your experiment's statistical analysis, i will proberly recommend IBM SPSS for you.
 (You can get a 30-days trial from IBM each year. )

 1. To use SPSS for paired T-Test, you have to firstly import the **test result of each case** into SPSS.
 For you method, you list all the results (such as Dice for segmentation) in the same column.
 For the other method, list the results in another column with the exact same order.
 Some dataset may contains several classes, and if you would like to analysis each class separately, you should record the result of each class into different columns.